-- the private insurer has not paid an NHCover levy due to us; or - the customer has not paid the levy due to the private insurer.
+- the private insurer has not paid an NHCover levy due to us for the residential building cover; or - the customer has not paid the levy due to the private insurer.

-This is provided that the fire insurance contract has not been suspended or cancelled as a result of the non-payment by the customer.
+This is provided that the fire insurance contract has not been suspended or cancelled as a result of non-payment by the customer.